vaibhavcoding69/pollinations/pollinator-agent/integration-guide.md

    - For generative AI repos: Look for image, text, and audio sections
    - For API lists: Look for AI/ML sections
    - For educational repos: Look for tools or resources sections
+   - **IMPORTANT**: Only add Pollinations.AI to ONE section per repository, even if multiple sections seem relevant

 2. **Follow the exact format** used by existing entries